danwilliams/rustmark/docs/integration.md

 There is a simple availability check endpoint at `/api/ping`.
 This endpoint is intended to be used by monitoring systems to check that the application is available.
+Statistics are available at `/api/stats`.

   - **`GET /api/ping`**
     Returns a `200 OK` response with an empty body.

+  - **`GET /api/stats`**
+    Returns a `200 OK` response with a JSON body containing various statistics about the API service.

-The health check endpoint is not authenticated, and not versioned.
+The health check endpoints are not authenticated, and not versioned.

 ## User-facing endpoints